Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 Community made patches, bug reports and contributions are welcome on this project.

-When contributing please ensure you follow the guidelines below to help us keep on top of things.
+When contributing please ensure you follow the guidelines below to help us stay on top of things.

 __Please Note:__